yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/events.md

 ## Listen to events

 Even processing is done in the `cc.Node`.
 Components can register and monitor events by visiting the node `this.node`.
 Listen to events can be registered by the function `this.node.on()`.
-Methods are as follows:
+The methods are as follows:

 ```javascript
 cc.Class({